camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 12. For developers: [Camunda Platform Run requires JDK 17](#camunda-platform-run-requires-jdk-17)
 13. For developers: [Update Alpine Base Docker Image from version 3.15 to 3.18](#update-alpine-base-of-camunda-docker-images-from-version-3-15-to-3-18)
 14. For developers: [Discontinue support for Velocity, XSLT, and XQuery template engines](#discontinue-support-for-velocity-xslt-and-xquery-template-engines)
+15. For administrators and developers: [Update to WildFly 29 Application Server](#update-to-wildfly-29-application-server)

 This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda Platform 7.20.